freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 930.1

 Run the script.
-All the data from the `courses_test.csv` file should get added.
+Your tables should get truncated and then it should go through the loop and add all the data from the `courses_test.csv` into the three tables of the database.

 #### HINTS